Sabrosa, Portugal: What to pack, what to wear, and when to go [2023]

 • Travel adapter

-A plug adapter that supports outlet types C and F. Be sure to choose the right kind.
-The majority of adapters available are simply plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
+A plug adapter that supports outlet types C and F. Take care to get the right kind.
+The vast majority of adapters currently available are simply plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
 This one works in most places.

 What to do in Sabrosa, Portugal